Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Tolland is below national average.
-Median income is $44,972 and average income stands at $54,857.
-This contrasts with Rest of NSW where median income is $52,390 and average income is $65,215.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Tolland is below the national average.
+The median income is $44,972 and the average income stands at $54,857.
+This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Tolland would be approximately $48,957 (median) and $59,717 (average) as of September 2025.
 Census data reveals that household, family and personal incomes in Tolland all fall between the 13th and 22nd percentiles nationally.
-Income distribution shows 30.1% of population falls within $1,500 - $2,999 range, consistent with broader trends showing 29.9% in same category.
-After housing, 85.2% of income remains, ranking at the 16th percentile nationally.
+Distribution data shows that 30.1% of the population (1,077 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the broader area showing 29.9% in the same category.
+After housing costs, 85.2% of income remains, ranking at only the 16th percentile nationally.

 Frequently Asked Questions - Income